Bounded dissipation law and profiles of turbulent velocity moments in wall flows: Asymptotic behaviors

-With $\mu=5.5$ and $\sigma=5$, (\ref{eq:LPNG:u}) thus explains the linear behavior of $\alpha_q$ in Fig.~4b.
-Note that the current $\alpha_q = 5.5 + 5q$ is very close to $\alpha_q = 5.5 + 5.9q$ from Eq.~(4.10) of \cite{CS2022JFM} for the moments inner peak at $y^+=15$, indicating that the whole flow shares the similar LQNG property.
+With $\mu=5.5$ and $\sigma=5$, Eq.~\textbf{7} explains the linear behavior of $\alpha_q$ in Fig.~4b.
+Note that the present relation $\alpha_q = 5.5 + 5q$ is very close to $\alpha_q = 5.5 + 5.9q$ from Eq.~(4.10) of \cite{CS2022JFM} for the inner peak moments at $y^+=15$, indicating that the entire flow shares the same LQNG property.